 Depreciation - This is, by far, the Authority's single largest expense line item, accounting for 47.8% of the total operating expenses.
-The Authority owns over \$691 million in capital assets that are subject to annual depreciation.
+The Authority owns over \$604 million in capital assets that are subject to annual depreciation.
 Straight line depreciation is used over the life expectancy of the assets which range from 3 to 50 years.

 Real property taxes - The Authority receives a two-mill tax levy on all taxable property within the boundaries of Henry County.
 The Joint Resolutions of Henry County and the Authority to issue Revenue Bonds contains a covenant to levy the two-mill tax until all Revenue Bonds are paid in full, or provision is made therefore.
 The final maturity on currently outstanding Revenue Bonds is Feb 1, 2030.
 Henry County experienced substantial increases in the tax digest from year to year leading up through FY 2009.
 The tax digest decreased each fiscal year beginning with FY 2010 through FY 2013, reflecting lower property valuations.
-However, this downward trend turned a corner with a 1% increase in FY 2014 and very substantial increases of 12% for FY 2015, 10% for FY 2016, and another 10% for FY 2017.
+However, since 2013 the Authority has experienced property tax revenue as follows: